dlepex/newsmaker/README.md

 Patterns are word patterns i.e. they are applied to separate words, not to the sentence as a whole.

 *Pattern simplications:*
 - Prefix match by default.
-If you need suffix match, start pattern with star.
-If you need precise match, end pattern with dollar.
+If you need "middle" match, start pattern with star.
+If you need precise word match, end pattern with dollar.
+If youn need strict suffix match, start pattern with star and end it with dollar.
 - Lowercase letter matches both lowercase and uppercase, but uppercase matches only uppercase